PeterBaltov/ikbr-algo-trading/PHASE5_SUMMARY.md

 ## 📋 Overview

-Phase 5 delivers a comprehensive configuration system overhaul that transforms ThetaGang from a single-strategy system into a sophisticated multi-strategy platform.
+Phase 5 delivers a comprehensive configuration system overhaul that transforms moneytrailz from a single-strategy system into a sophisticated multi-strategy platform.
 This enhancement provides powerful configuration management, strategy orchestration, and seamless integration with all previous phases.

 **🎯 COMPLETE SYSTEM TRANSFORMATION**: The configuration system now supports multiple strategies, comprehensive backtesting configuration, technical indicator management, and advanced multi-timeframe coordination - all through an intuitive TOML-based configuration.